The Art of Conversation

 Conversation is at the heart of a St. Olaf education.
 We want students to develop the ability to listen carefully, argue forcefully, and be the kind of engaged thinker who makes a conversation more interesting.

 St. Olaf’s signature Conversation programs are interdisciplinary, team-taught explorations that take students on five distinct intellectual journeys through influential texts and ideas that have shaped our past and will guide our future.
 Programs for first-year students explore the origins and development of Western civilization, the formation and ideals of America’s national culture, and the emergence of environmentalism.
 A Conversation program exploring Asian cultures begins with first-year language study and continues during the sophomore year.

 American Conversations — AmCon — is an interdisciplinary learning community for students interested in an in-depth exploration of American history and culture.
 Thomas Jefferson thought education was critical to democracy.
 From its beginnings, the American Conversations program has encouraged students to seek to live Jefferson’s dream that “free and educated citizens should learn to understand what is going on in the world, and to keep their part of it going right.”
-This dream lies at the core of Am Con, which not only looks closely at America’s history, values, and role in the world, but continues to question what American values could and should be.
-What do we mean when we talk about freedom, rights, and justice for all?
-Where did the American Dream come from, and where is it going?
+This dream lies at the core of AmCon, which not only looks closely at America’s history, culture, values, and role in the world, but also helps students explore and practice engaged citizenship – regardless of the country they happen to call home.

-Students will approach the American story from historical, literary, artistic, cultural, and social science points of view.
+Students approach the American story from historical, literary, artistic, cultural, and social science points of view.
 In the process, they will develop skills in writing, public speaking, and, most important, critical thinking.

 The Great Conversation